Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Preliminaries

-A set of vertices $S\subseteq V(G)$ is a \emph{feedback vertex set} if $G-S$ is a forest and the \emph{feedback edge set} is a subset $F\subseteq E(G)$ of edges such that $G-F$ is a forest.
-We define the \emph{feedback vertex (edge) number} $\text{fvs} (G)$ ($\text{fes} (G)$) to be the cardinality of a minimum feedback vertex (edge) set of $G$.
-A \emph{vertex cover} is a set of vertices intersecting with every edge of $G$, and the \emph{vertex cover number} $\vc (G)$ is the size of a minimum vertex cover.
-The \emph{treedepth} $\td (G) $ is the smallest height of a rooted tree $T$ with vertex set $V(G)$ such that for each $\{v, w\}\in V(G)$ we have that either $v$ is a descendant of $w$ in $T$ or $w$ is a descendant of $v$ in $T$.
+A set of edges $F \subseteq E(G)$ is a \emph{feedback edge set} if $G-F $ is a forest.
+We define the \emph{feedback edge number} $\text{fes} (G)$ to be the cardinality of a minimum feedback edge set of~$G$.
+The \emph{disjoint paths modulator number} $\operatorname{dpm} (G)$ is the minimum cardinality of a set~$X$ sucht that $G-X$ is the disjoint union of paths.
+A \emph{vertex cover} is a set of vertices intersecting with every edge of~$G$, and the \emph{vertex cover number} $\vc (G)$ is the size of a minimum vertex cover.
+The \emph{treedepth} $\td (G) $ is the smallest height of a rooted tree~$T$ with vertex set $V(G)$ such that for each $\{v, w\}\in V(G)$ we have that either $v$ is a descendant of $w$ in $T$ or $w$ is a descendant of $v$ in $T$.

 \emph{Treewidth} intuitively measures the tree-likeness of a graph.
 It can be defined via structural decompositions of a graph into pieces of bounded size, which are connected in a tree-like fashion, called \emph{tree decompositions}.
+As we do not need treewidth to describe our results, we do not give a formal definition here.
+For a precise definition and some properties of treewidth, we refer to Kloks~\cite{Kloks94}.